Juran carries out a number of assessments to identify knowledge and skills gaps that exist within organizations.

 - Process Control

-For more information about the Juran Global Competency and Skills Assessment, please get in touch with one of our consultants today.
+For more information about Skills Detection, please get in touch with one of our consultants today.

 Organizations at times are faced with significant transformations in order to stay ahead of growing competition in the market, satisfy customers with greater sophistication in product features and service, meet higher levels of customer demand for product quality and reliability, and satisfy more demanding regulatory requirements.